indiqusdocs/yntraa/docs/Subscribers/Networking/VirtualFirewall/DeployingVNFandVMWithinVNF.md

 The following steps guide you through deploying the new Linux VM under the pfsense firewall:

-1. From the Yntraa cloud platform, navigate to the left sidebar.
+1. From the Yntraa Cloud, navigate to the left sidebar.
 2. Under the Compute section, click on Linux Instances.
 3. Choose Availability Zone: Select a zone for example, AZ1- India North 1 (or as per your requirement).
 4. Select Compute Configuration: Choose a VM configuration.